-Ellison was in the Fifth District for a series of events, including a youth art competition where the winning entry is destiined for display at the U.S. Capitol.
+Ellison was in the Fifth District for a series of events, including a where the winning entry is destiined for display at the U.S. Capitol.

 But a GOP rival claimed Ellison wasn't present at a couple events.
 On Friday, endorsed Republican candidate Chris Fields tweeted:

 That prompted a flurry of rebuttals and a second accusation of an Ellison absence at another event (see the Ellison campaign YouTube video above and see a Storify of the Twitter exchange here), culminating in this statement from the Ellison campaign:

 "Saturday morning, as Congressman Ellison was speaking to working families about ensuring health care access for all, Republican-endorsed candidate Chris Fields took to Twitter to smear Keith Ellison.

 "Fields tweeted that Congressman Ellison skipped his own campaign's open house on Wednesday.
 Over 100 Minnesotans who attended the event know Fields' statement is untrue.
 After it became apparent that Fields was caught lying about Ellison missing the open house, he pivoted to a new lie and claimed Ellison didn't attend an event at the University of Minnesota.
 Kristin, Jake, Lubna, Dina, Ben and other University of Minnesota students at the event would beg to differ.
 They enjoyed talking to Congressman Ellison about how we can make college affordable without pitting students against funding for women's health.